decentraland/old-documentation/_posts/blockchain-integration/2018-01-01-ethereum-essentials.md

 - [Metamask](https://metamask.io/)
 - [Trezor](https://trezor.io/)/[Ledger](https://www.ledger.com/) hardware wallets

 Every wallet has a public and a private key.
-The hash of your public key is your wallet’s unique address, used to route transactions and identify a user.
+The hash of your public key is your wallet’s unique address, used to route transactions and identify a player.
 Your private key is used by your wallet to sign each transaction that you send to the network and certify that it was truly sent by you.
 Your private key is also used to restore your wallet in case you forget your password, so keep it in a safe place and don’t share it with anyone.

-In Decentraland, user identities are built around wallets.
+In Decentraland, player identities are built around wallets.
 Since wallet public keys are unique, your scene can use them to identify a Decentraland user in a persistent way.
-Wallets can also hold different tokens that can give a user a unique avatar, a wearable item, permissions to enter scenes that choose to restrict access, a special weapon to use in a game, etc.
+Wallets can also hold different tokens that can give a player a unique avatar, a wearable item, permissions to enter scenes that choose to restrict access, a special weapon to use in a game, etc.

 ## Transactions